메인메뉴 바로가기본문으로 바로가기

 Technical Skills and Creativity

 National Intangible Cultural Heritage titleholders are artisans who have completed many years of extensive training under a master artisan in their respective fields.
 They serve apprenticeships—first as successors and then as certified trainees—before becoming instructors for heritage transmission as their careers progress.
 Park, however, took a different route and honed his skills in an unconventional way, quickly gaining recognition, nonetheless.
 At the age of 21, he won first prize in the woodworking category at the 1971 National Skills Competition.
 In 1989, he was awarded the Grand Prize for his wood-grained tray (mongniban) at the Dong-A Handicraft Competition, sponsored by the Dong-A Ilbo newspaper.
 Three years later, Park’s elegant pine wardrobe won the Presidential Prize at the Traditional Handicraft Art Exhibition hosted by the Korea Cultural Heritage Foundation.
-He spent nearly a year working on the design for this piece, using a method he developed to create a unique color tone by searing the pine wood panels with a hot iron.
+He spent nearly a year working on the design for this piece, using a method he developed toa unique color tone by searing the pine wood panels with a hot iron.

 A s Park expounds, “Originally, this was a technique used on Korean paulownia wood.
 When paulownia boards are burned with a hot iron and then rubbed with straw, the softer parts are slightly depressed and blackened while the harder parts remain raised, revealing the distinct grain of the wood.
 The natural grain is so subtle and graceful that this technique was widely used on the furniture of reception rooms (sarangbang) in traditional Korean houses.
 I applied it to pine wood to achieve more exquisite patterns, and my experiment was rewarded with this great honor.”